 Title I of the ADA prohibits employers from discriminating against qualified individuals on the basis of disability in regard to hiring, advancement, discharge, compensation, or terms of employment.
 The ADA mandates that employers must make reasonable accommodations to mental or physical limitations of employees.
 Similarly, California’s Unruh Civil Rights Act outlaws discrimination by all business establishments in California because of age, ancestry, color, disability, national origin, race, religion, sex and sexual orientation.

-If you or someone you know has been discriminated in the workplace due to a disability, please contact Khorrami Boucher Sumner Sanguinetti, LLP for a confidential consultation.
+If you or someone you know has been discriminated against on account of a disability, please contact Khorrami Boucher Sumner Sanguinetti, LLP for a confidential consultation.

-If you or someone you know has been wrongfully terminated, please contact Khorrami Boucher Sumner Sanguinetti, LLP for a confidential consultation.
+If you or someone you know has been terminated because of similar discrimination, please contact Khorrami Boucher Sumner Sanguinetti, LLP for a confidential consultation.

-Pace’s conduct is in violation of the Americans with Disabilities Act (ADA).
-Our firm investigates conduct involving discriminatory hiring practices.
-If you or anyone you know has been a victim of discriminatory hiring practices, please contact Khorrami Boucher Sumner Sanguinetti, LLP for a consultation.
+If you or someone you know has been terminated due to retaliatory conduct, please contact Khorrami Boucher Sumner Sanguinetti, LLP for a confidential consultation.